chromium/chromium/base/memory/raw_ptr.md

 # raw_ptr&lt;T&gt; (aka MiraclePtr, aka BackupRefPtr)

-`raw_ptr<T>` is a non-owning smart pointer that has improved memory-safety over over raw pointers.
+`raw_ptr<T>` is a non-owning smart pointer that has improved memory-safety over raw pointers.
 It behaves just like a raw pointer on platforms where USE_BACKUP_REF_PTR is off, and almost like one when it's on.
 The main difference is that when USE_BACKUP_REF_PTR is enabled, it's zero-initialized and cleared on destruction and move.
 (You should continue to explicitly initialize